-For self-publishing authors who want to succeed, understanding why readers buy books online is vital.
+For self-publishing authors who want to succeed, understanding how and why readers buy books and ebooks online is vital information.

 Writing fiction or nonfiction books and hoping they will sell is not a great business strategy, but it is one that is very common.

 You can’t possibly sell books online by luck alone.
 You have to first make your book discoverable, and then give readers good reasons to buy it.